jaromaco/jaromaco/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I am GIS Professional.

+My goal is increasing constantly my level of knowledge about GIS technologies.
+For this, I need GIS challenges.

  I'm keen on GIS technologies.
-I'm passionate about all aspects of this field.
+I'm passionate about all aspects of this field as analysis as develop.

  I'm looking for collaborate on GIS development projects.

+ I'm looking for help with a personal project based on a GIS platform.